sneakysneak/docs/pages/custom-connectors/05-methods.md

 ## Request Format / Response Format

 Here you specify the request or response message format Fields.
+Note that if these are generated from a sample payload using the Generate Fields button, you will first need to select a Data Type (JSON, XML etc).

 | Property | Description | Standards |
 | --- | --- | ---|